Gyeongju Historic Areas South Korea

 South Korea, Gyeongju Historic Areas,Yangdong Village

 Yangdong Folk Village is the largest clan village in South Korea, presenting the traditional culture of the Joseon dynasty.
-Sheltered by forest, at the foot of the Seolchangsan Mountain.
+It is sheltered by forest at the foot of the Seolchangsan Mountain.
 Located on the river in front of vast arable fields, it is a classic image of the village founded at the turn of the 14th and 15th centuries.
 There are about 160 old houses and thatched houses in the valley.

-The village has more than 50 houses that are more than 200 years old.
-There are also some buildings estimated to have been built more than 500 years ago.
+The village has more than 50 houses that are more than 200 years old, and some buildings are estimated to have been built more than 500 years ago.
 All these houses are perfectly preserved in their original condition, which is rare from the perspective of the whole country.

-The village was recognized as an important material and folklore heritage of the country.
+The village was recognized as the country’s essential material and folklore heritage.
 Its layout was planned according to Confucian philosophy.
-Thanks to that the divisions signifying the social status of the inhabitants of individual households are clearly outlined.
+Thanks to that, the divisions signifying the social status of the inhabitants of individual households are clearly outlined.
 Yangdong Folk Village is a living museum of Korea.
 Some houses are still inhabited there, and visitors are not allowed to enter some places.
 You should also remember the appropriate behaviour and follow the hours set for sightseeing.

-Yangdong Village, along with the Hahoe Folk Village, has been inscribed on the UNESCO World Heritage List.
-It is eagerly visited not only by Koreans but also by tourists from around the world.
-The most honourable guest was Charles, Prince of Wales – heir to the British throne, who visited Yangdong in 1992.
+Yangdong Village and the Hahoe Folk Village have been inscribed on the UNESCO World Heritage List.
+They are eagerly visited not only by Koreans but also by tourists from around the world.
+The most honourable guest was Charles, Prince of Wales, heir to the British throne, who visited Yangdong in 1992.

 Practical information